Rings of Neptune: General properties

 The rings of Neptune, like those of Uranus, are thought to be relatively young; their age is probably significantly less than that of the Solar System.
 Also, like those of Uranus, Neptune's rings probably resulted from the collisional fragmentation of onetime inner moons.
 Such events create moonlet belts, which act as the sources of dust for the rings.
 In this respect the rings of Neptune are similar to faint dusty bands observed by Voyager 2 between the main rings of Uranus.

+Infrared observations from the James Webb Space Telescope’s Near Infrared Camera (NIRCam) have provided new insights into the composition of Neptune’s rings.
+Spectral analysis indicates that the rings exhibit only weak absorption near 3 micrometers, a signature typically associated with water ice, suggesting that they are dominated by small, dusty particles that obscure such features.
+The narrow Le Verrier and Adams rings stand out clearly in brightness profiles, while the Lassell and Arago rings appear as broader, shelf-like structures.
+The faint Galle ring is visible at shorter wavelengths but remains difficult to study due to its low brightness.
+Comparisons with Uranus’s ring system highlight that Neptune’s rings are redder and show less evidence of water ice, possibly due to different formation histories or contamination from material associated with Triton, Neptune’s large captured moon.
+These findings help refine our understanding of the rings' composition, particle size distribution, and their interaction with nearby moons.

 Inner rings

+Galle ring

 The innermost ring of Neptune is called the Galle ring after Johann Gottfried Galle, the first person to see Neptune through a telescope (1846).
 It is about 2,000 km wide and orbits 41,000–43,000 km from the planet.
 It is a faint ring with an average normal optical depth of around 10−4, and with an equivalent depth of 0.15 km.
 The fraction of dust in this ring is estimated from 40% to 70%.

+Le Verrier ring

 The next ring is named the Le Verrier ring after Urbain Le Verrier, who predicted Neptune's position in 1846.
 With an orbital radius of about 53,200 km, it is narrow, with a width of about 113 km.
 Its normal optical depth is 0.0062 ± 0.0015, which corresponds to an equivalent depth of 0.7 ± 0.2 km.
 The dust fraction in the Le Verrier ring ranges from 40% to 70%.
 The small moon Despina, which orbits just inside of it at 52,526 km, may play a role in the ring's confinement by acting as a shepherd.